Women in Chile: Legal rights

 Currently, women have many of the same rights as men.
 The National Women's Service (SERNAM) is charged with protecting women's legal rights in the public sector.

 Marriage

-Until recently, women lost their right to manage their own assets once they were married and husbands received all of the wealth, but that law has since changed and women can now administer their own assets.
+Until 2020, women lost their right to manage their own assets once they were married and husbands received all of the wealth, but that law has since changed and women can now administer their own assets.
 A couple can also sign a legal agreement before marriage so that all assets continue to be owned by the one who brought them into the marriage.

 The Chilean Civil Code previously mandated that wives had to live with and be faithful and obedient to their husbands, but it is no longer in the law.
 A married woman cannot be head of the household or head of the family in the same way as a man; however, married women are not required by law to obey their husbands.